libressl/portable/README.mingw.md

-## Building with mingw-w64 for 32- and 64-bit
+## Building with MinGW-w64 for 32- and 64-bit

-For Windows systems, LibreSSL supports the mingw-w64 toolchain, which can use GCC or Clang as the compiler.
-Contrary to its name, mingw-w64 supports both 32-bit and 64-bit build environments.
-If your project already uses mingw-w64, then LibreSSL should integrate very nicely.
-Old versions of the mingw-w64 toolchain, such as the one packaged with Ubuntu 12.04, may have trouble building LibreSSL.
+For Windows systems, LibreSSL supports the MinGW-w64 toolchain, which can use GCC or Clang as the compiler.
+Contrary to its name, MinGW-w64 supports both 32-bit and 64-bit build environments.
+If your project already uses MinGW-w64, then LibreSSL should integrate very nicely.
+Old versions of the MinGW-w64 toolchain, such as the one packaged with Ubuntu 12.04, may have trouble building LibreSSL.
 Please try it with a recent toolchain if you encounter troubles.
-Cygwin provides an easy method of installing the latest mingw-w64 cross compilers on Windows.
+Cygwin provides an easy method of installing the latest MinGW-w64 cross-compilers on Windows.

 To configure and build LibreSSL for a 32-bit system, use the following build steps: